kmuto/pandoc2review/README.md

 - [@takahashim](https://github.com/takahashim)

 ## Changelog
+### 1.4.0
+- Fix an error when empty div block is received.
+- Introduce '--strip-emptydev' to strip empty block `//{-//}`, produced by TeX file.

 ### 1.3.0
 - Fix "attempt to index global 'first' (a nil value)" error in a docx file.